-This project—funded by a 2016 CUNY Provost’s Digital Innovation Grant—aims to digitize and make freely available the first five years of the unpublished diaries of Philip C. Van Buskirk, which historian B. R. Burg suggests represent the “the most extensive record of introspection ever kept by an American.”
+This project—funded initially by a 2016 CUNY Provost’s Digital Innovation Grant (funded a second time for 2017)—aims to digitize and make freely available the first five years of the unpublished diaries of Philip C. Van Buskirk, which historian B. R. Burg suggests represent “the most extensive record of introspection ever kept by an American.”
 The resulting archive will be free and publicly available for research, reading, and searching and will eventually also be available to interested scholars to annotate, index, and tag in XML.
-Housed today in the Special Collections of the University of Washington Libraries, the journals are available at present only on site or on microfilm via interlibrary loan.
+Housed in the Special Collections of the University of Washington Libraries, the journals were available only on site or on microfilm via interlibrary loan.

 The project is in its initial stage, meaning that we are at present engaged in transcribing, editing, and building out an e-text of the first five years of the diary.
 Eventually we envision a community of scholars working collaboratively.
 We aim for a multimedia site, hosting also the color illustrations that are part of the original diaries, images of Van Buskirk, anything pertinent to Van Buskirk’s life, and links to other relevant projects.